 Cell phones emit radiofrequency radiation (radio waves), a form of non-ionizing radiation, from their antennas.

-The speed of your data connection depends on your device as well as your cell network and the signal quality from the antenna.
+Your data connection speed depends on your device and your cell network, and the antenna’s signal quality.
 Parts of your body nearest to the antenna can absorb this energy.

 Texting while walking is the same as distracted driving.
 You can injure yourself or others and cause an accident.

-The growing list of serious injuries and deaths before, during, or after having taken a photo of themselves due to accidents is alarming.
+The growing list of serious injuries and deaths before, during, or after taking a photo of themselves due to accidents is alarming.
 Your smartphone can kill you only if you use it the wrong way.

-For most people, a cellophane battery dying is worst that a car battery before it forces you to grind to a halt.
+A cellophane battery dying is worse for most people than a car battery before it forces you to grind to a halt.
 I can’t think, function, and at a complete loss without a smartphone.
 Carry a spare with you then.